• What is Copywriting?

 But I want to prepare you for something (and then help you get through it).

+When you start getting work, your first reaction will be elation.
 And then, likely about three seconds later, your next emotion will be panic.

-So, if you’re looking forward to landing your first clients, great.
+So, if you’re looking forward to landing your first clients, great!
 You should be.
 It’s going to be thrilling and it’s only the very beginning of all of the excitement and fun.

 But, at the same time, I want you to be prepared for feeling nervousness and maybe even full-on panic, too.

-1. Remind Yourself: Nervousness is Natural
+1. Remind Yourself: Nervousness Is Natural

 Being nervous the first time (or several first times—or every first time) you write for a client is a natural and normal response to doing something new.